mikemahoney218/heddlr/cran-comments.md

 New submission

-This is my first submission of this or any package.
+This is my first submission of this package.

 ## Downstream Dependencies